During your studies

 As for lectures, you can decide yourself whether to attend them or not.
 Nonetheless, it is highly recommendable to do so.
 It is extremely difficult to pass the courses through self-study only.

-You are free to attend courses from different semesters or even degree programmes if it is approved by your coordinator and vacancies are available.
-When attending a course not related to your regular programme, it’s always wise to briefly introduce yourself to the lecturer, e.g. as an Erasmus+ student.
+You are free to attend courses from different semesters or even degree programs if it is approved by your coordinator and vacancies are available.
+When attending a course not related to your regular program, it’s always wise to briefly introduce yourself to the lecturer, e.g. as an Erasmus+ student.

-Note for degree-seeking students: Some registrations occur automatically, e.g. for mandatory subjects in your semester.
-In these cases, you do not need to register, but if you decide not to take one of those exams, you will need to cancel the respective registration – otherwise, your absence will still count as a failed attempt.
-For other exams, e.g. electives, you will need to take care of the registration yourself.
+Degree-seeking students: Please register for your exams using the Exam Organization System (POS) (you can find a how-to-guide here).
+NOTE: Some registrations are automatic, e.g., for required courses in your semester.
+In these cases, you do not need to register, but if you decide not to take one of these exams, you must cancel the corresponding registration – otherwise, your absence will still be considered a failed attempt.
+For other exams, e.g., electives, you must register yourself.

 Grade Explanation